-Sites for Gypsies & Travellers and Travelling Showpeople Н2

-No sites for Gypsies & Travellers and Travelling Showpeople There are no authorised Gypsy of Travelling Showpeople within Kr previous years.
-We intend to set a target for the site (or sites) for this purpose in should evidence indicate there is within the borough. nowsley, a situation delivery of new particles a future developing the control of on unchanged oitches and allo ment plan doc ocate a ument
+There are no authorised Gypsy & Traveller pitches or sites for Travelling Showpeople within Knowsley, a situation unchanged from previous years.

+We intend to set a target for the delivery of new pitches and allocate a site (or sites) for this purpose in a future development plan document, should evidence indicate there is a need for provision of this type within the borough.

+Number of Gypsies, Travellers and Travelling Showpeople Pitches and Sites

-Pitches with consent available Sites
+Pitches with Consent Sites

-Gypsy & Traveller pitches 0 0
+Gypsy & Traveller Pitches 0 0

-Travelling Showpeople yards 0 0
+Travelling Showpeople Sites 0 0

 Total 0 0

-Source: Kno wsley Council Lo cal Plan Team ı